BMW 2 Series Coupe - ABC Leasing

 By Jonathan Crouch

 Few people had a bad thing to say about the first generation 'F22'-era BMW 2 Series Coupe, a pure bred rear-driven sports two-door launched in 2014, then updated three years later.
 For its successor, the Munich maker never seriously considered the front wheel drive set-up used on the supposedly sporty 2 Series Gran Coupe four-door model.
-Instead, this second generation 'G42' 2 Series Coupe was developed alongside the brand's current Z4 roadster and is based on the same rear-driven platform as that used by larger 3 and 4 Series models.
+Instead, this second generation 'G42' 2 Series Coupe, launched at the end of 2021, was developed alongside the brand's current Z4 roadster and is based on the same rear-driven platform as that used by larger 3 and 4 Series models.
 What's been produced as a result is a proper small sporting BMW.
 Of the kind you might have thought this brand had lost interest in making.
 Not a bit of it.
+In mid-2024, this car got a package of mid-term updates, creating the model we look at here.

 Pictures (High res disabled)